matter-labs/l2-intro-pre-ethdenver/README.md

 To create a new project, just run `zksync-cli create NAME_OF_YOUR_PROJECT`.
 This will create a new folder with the project name and download a sample project inside it.

+**Note** Once created, run `cd NAME_OF_YOUR_PROJECT` to enter the project directory.
+You'll have to run the commands to compile contracts and run scripts from this folder.

-It's very similar to any other Hardhat project, but the `hardhat.config.ts` file includes some zkSync-specific properties.
+The project created is very similar to any other Hardhat project, but the `hardhat.config.ts` file includes some zkSync-specific properties.

 First, it imports a few dependencies used to compile and deploy our contracts: